kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

 ## Restore ETCD cluster

-To restore the ETCD cluster we can follow the [documentation](https://docs.openshift.com/container-platform/4.5/backup_and_restore/disaster_recovery/scenario-2-restoring-cluster-state.html) that is provided the OpenShift team.
+To restore the ETCD cluster we can follow the [documentation](https://docs.openshift.com/container-platform/4.5/backup_and_restore/disaster_recovery/scenario-2-restoring-cluster-state.html) that is provided by the OpenShift team.
-But we will have to make some modification in the restore script (`cluster-restore.sh`) because default restore script expects the static pods manifest as well and in our case we didn't backup the satic pod manifests.
+But we will have to make some modification in the restore script (`cluster-restore.sh`) because default restore script expects the static pods manifest as well, and in our case we didn't backup the static pod manifests.

 You can follow the steps that are mentioned below along with the documentation that is mentioned above, most of the steps that are mentioned here are either directly taken from the documentation or are modified version of it.
 Among all the running leader nodes choose one node to be the restore node, make sure you have SSH connectivity to all of the leader nodes including the one that you have chosen to be restore node.

-You will have to have a command line utiltiy that can be used to download the ETCD snapshot that we have taken in the eariler step, that will depend on the object storage that you used.
-For example if you used the object storage to be AWS S3, you will need `awc` cli to download the etcd snapshot.
+You will have to have a command line utility that can be used to download the ETCD snapshot that we have taken in the eariler step, that will depend on the object storage that you used.
+For example if you used the object storage to be AWS S3, you will need `aws` cli to download the ETCD snapshot.
 Once you have the CLI installed on the restore host, below steps can be followed to restore ETCD:

 - Download the ETCD snapshot on the restore host using the aws cli on a specific path let's say `/var/home/core/etcd-backup`